Reiningecho90/The-Grand-Army-Project/README.md

 - This is currently in production and will fully release on September first with the addition of code files, readmes and automation (8/4/2021)
 - Project page is set up with automation (8/5/2021)
 - Working on the actual build parts for the first map, should be finished soon after the training course is done.
 I will make another branch for pictures (8/6/2021)
+- Files will be added soon along with updates to the READMEs (8/8/2021)